 A Mighty Mix Of Colors In Such A Tiny Body – Meet The Cuban Tody

-The Cuban Tidy is a small bird that packs a lot of punch into its tiny body.
+The Cuban Tody is a small bird that packs a lot of punch into its tiny body.
 It's about the size of a small hummingbird.

-A tiny, short-tailed bird with a large head and a vivid leaf-green back and head that quickly transforms to a geranium-red throat.
-If that wasn't enough, it also has a smidgeon of blue on each cheek.
-It also has a long bill that was designed specifically for collecting insects.
+This tiny, short-tailed bird has a large head and a vivid leaf-green back that quickly transforms into a geranium-red throat.
+If that weren't enough, it also has a smidgen of blue on each cheek.
+Additionally, it possesses a long bill specifically designed for collecting insects.

-Todies can be found foraging insects across the island of Cuba's forests.
-As they follow down their prey, their wings make an unmistakable whirring sound.
-Even if you can't see one, you can track one down by listening.
+Todies can be found foraging for insects across the forests of Cuba.
+As they pursue their prey, their wings produce an unmistakable whirring sound.
+Even if you can't see one, you can track it down by listening.

-The Cuban tody is a year-round resident of Cuba and the islands off the coast of Cuba.
-Based on song variety, the species appears to be divided into two populations, one for eastern and one for western Cuba.
+The Cuban Tody is a year-round resident of Cuba and the islands off its coast.
+Based on song variety, the species appears to be divided into two populations: one for eastern Cuba and one for western Cuba.

 Dry lowlands, evergreen forests, coastal vegetation, and areas near streams and rivers are all known habitats.

-They often are seen in pairs.
-When perched, they sometimes repeat a peculiar short "tot-tot-tot-tot", but their most characteristic call is a soft "pprreeee-pprreeee" (which is the origin of its Cuban common name, 'Pedorrera').
-Its wings produce a whirring sound that is used during display flights.
+They are often seen in pairs.
+When perched, they sometimes repeat a peculiar short "tot-tot-tot-tot," but their most characteristic call is a soft "pprreeee-pprreeee" (which is the origin of its Cuban common name, 'Pedorrera').
+Their wings produce a whirring sound that is used during display flights.

 The Cuban Tody is a year-round resident of portions of Cuba and the islands just off the Cuban coast

-Pink flanks, red throat, yellow lores, and blue ear patch characterize this species.
+Pink flanks, a red throat, yellow lores, and a blue ear patch characterize this species.
 The bill is bicolored, with a black top and a red bottom.

 It is known to live in dry lowlands, evergreen forests, coastal vegetation, and near streams and rivers

-They are also prey used as food by predators such as mongooses and humans in impoverished places.
+They are also prey for predators such as mongooses and humans in impoverished areas.

 They lay three or four eggs, and both parents incubate them.